mister-lepak/seedly-take-home-challenge/README.md

    - This model is the data source for the questions posted and linked to tagged topics and answers
 4. Answers
    - This model is the data source for the answers posted and linked to related questions and users who answered
+5. Comments
+   - This model is the data source for the comments posted and linked to related answers and users who commented

+Futher details of the Data Structure can be refered in the [ModelStructure.md](https://github.com/mrlepak/seedly-take-home-challenge/blob/main/public/models/ModelStructure.md)

 ## Design of Data Structures